 Unlike the inboard motor or the stern drive motor(also known as inboard/outboard motors), the outboard motor can be fully removed from the vessel for storage or repair.
 This is a great feature if you need to avoid obstacles in shallow waters or separate the engine from shallow water to reduce erosion.
 It can also help with winterizing a boat.

-Of all the outboards, the electric outboard engine has greater benefits over its fuel counterpart.
+Of all the outboards, the electric outboard engine has greater benefits than its fuel counterpart.
 Firstly, an electric outboard motor has fewer parts, and in particular there’s no carburetor to ‘gum up’ (the most common cause of petrol motor issues now that petrol contains Ethanol).
 Secondly, many people are concerned that the cost might be high.
 The mere fact is that electric outboard motors are undeniably more expensive than petrol outboards, mostly because lithium batteries are expensive.
 But that extra upfront cost is largely offset by their Lower Lifetime Running Costs, including (almost) no servicing.

 Thirdly, if you’re after efficiency, outboards are more suitable than inboards.
 In boats with an outboard motor, the power-to-weight ratio is quite good because an outboard weighs less than an inboard engine.
 This improves gasoline efficiency and performance.